Deborah is a craft enthusiast. She particularly enjoys creating crafts with a special theme.

 Paint the lollipop sticks.
 You may buy pre-painted lollipop sticks or paint them the color of your choice.

-Place one wreath shape on top of the other and glue together.
+Place one wreath shape on top of the other and glue it together.

 Wrap the pipe cleaners or fuzzy sticks around the entire wreath.